WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/m.md

 For more information, see [Referring to file types](https://make.wordpress.org/docs/style-guide/formatting/filenames/#referring-to-file-types).

 ## marquee

+OK to use when referring to the scrolling text feature or tag.

 ## markup, mark up

 One word as a noun.
 As a verb, use two words such as *mark up*.
 Don't hyphenate in any form.